ibm-cloud-docs/codeengine/cmd_defs.md

 ## Connectivity commands
 {: #cli-connectivity}

+The {{site.data.keyword.codeenginefull}} connectivity feature supports to configure various network connectivity aspects of the workloads in your {{site.data.keyword.codeengineshort}} project.
+* Define reachable endpoints by specifying allowed destination IP address ranges for outbound connections
+* Connect to {{site.data.keyword.cloud_notm}} VPC Private Path services.
+* Define VPC subnet pool references including security groups to configure the network placement of your {{site.data.keyword.codeengineshort}} fleet workers.
+{: shortdesc}

+You must be within the context of a [project](#cli-project) before you use `connectivity` commands.

+You can use either `connectivity` or `conn` in your `connectivity` commands.
+To see CLI help for the `connectivity` commands, run `ibmcloud ce connectivity -h`.

+### `ibmcloud ce connectivity outbound`
+{: #cli-connectivity-outbound}

 The {{site.data.keyword.codeenginefull}} outbound connections feature supports defining reachable endpoints for your {{site.data.keyword.codeengineshort}} projects.
 * Use allowed destination IP address ranges for outbound connections in CIDR notation.
 The allowed destinations ensure that outbound traffic is restricted to addresses you define as safe.
 Therefore, you prevent unwanted access to the internet, and enhance compliance and security.
-* Connect your {{site.data.keyword.codeengineshort}} project with {{site.data.keyword.cloud_notm}} VPC [Private Path services](/docs/vpc?topic=vpc-private-path-service-about) by using the {{site.data.keyword.codeengineshort}} CLI.
+* Connect your {{site.data.keyword.codeengineshort}} project with {{site.data.keyword.cloud_notm}} VPC [Private Path services](/docs/vpc?topic=vpc-private-path-service-about) by using the {{site.data.keyword.codeengineshort}} console or CLI.
 Private Path allows connections between an IBM Cloud service like {{site.data.keyword.codeengineshort}} and your VPC without compromising security or putting your VPC at risk.
 See [Enabling an IBM Cloud service to connect to a provider's VPC](/docs/vpc?topic=vpc-private-path-service-intro#pps-use-case-4).
 {: shortdesc}

 CIDR range specifications do not affect project-internal communication, private path connections, or private service connections, all of which are always allowed destinations.
 In consequence, restricting outbound traffic based on CIDR ranges does not prevent applications within your Code Engine project from communicating with each other, or communicating with a connected private path service, or with a private endpoint of an IBM Cloud Service API.
 {: note}
-{: shortdesc}

-You must be within the context of a [project](#cli-project) before you use `connectivity` commands.
+You must be within the context of a [project](#cli-project) before you use `connectivity outbound` commands.

 For more information about working with outbound connectivity commands, see [Working with outbound connectivity in {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-connectivity-outbound).

-You can use either `connectivity` or `conn` in your `connectivity` commands.
-To see CLI help for the `connectivity` commands, run `ibmcloud ce connectivity -h`.
+You can use either `connectivity outbound` or `conn outbound` in your `connectivity outbound` commands.
+To see CLI help for the `connectivity outbound` commands, run `ibmcloud ce connectivity outbound -h`.

-### `ibmcloud ce connectivity outbound`
-{: #cli-connectivity-outbound}

-Manage outbound connectivity commands

 ```txt
 ibmcloud ce connectivity outbound COMMAND